Joanna Lumley: Gurkha Justice Campaign

 However, on the day following the meeting with Brown, five Gurkha veterans who had applied for residency in the United Kingdom received letters telling them that their appeals had been rejected – many saw this as a betrayal, despite the fact that for the letters to have been received the day after the meeting they might have been sent before it (and certainly following the 29 April Commons vote).
 Lumley confronted Phil Woolas at the BBC Westminster studios about the issue and, after her pursuing him around the studio, the pair held an impromptu press conference in which Woolas agreed to accept Gurkha Justice Campaign input in developing new guidelines by July while giving sympathetic treatment to Gurkhas not meeting the then current immigration guidelines before the development of new guidelines.

 Following a Commons Home Affairs Committee meeting in which talks were held between campaigners, the Ministry of Defence and the Home Office on 19 May, all Gurkha veterans who had served four years or more in the British Army before 1997 were given the right to settle in Britain.

-Lumley's success in campaigning prompted calls for her to stand as a Member of Parliament at the forthcoming general election.
-However, she has dismissed the suggestion.
-During an appearance on Friday Night with Jonathan Ross on 29 May, she reiterated that she had no desire to run for election to the House of Commons.
+Lumley's success in campaigning prompted calls for her to stand as a Member of Parliament at the 2010 general election.
+However, she dismissed the suggestion.
+During an appearance on Friday Night with Jonathan Ross on 29 May 2009, she reiterated that she had no desire to stand for election to the House of Commons.

 In July 2009, Lumley went on a visit to Nepal.
 Upon her arrival at Tribhuvan International Airport, she was greeted by crowds of Gurkha supporters.
 Lumley said in a statement, "I feel so humbled by the fact I'm going to meet so many ex-Gurkhas and their families, and see where they are and how they live."
 While there, Lumley was hailed 'Daughter of Nepal' by the crowds of fans at the airport.